alexander-kastil/az-204/Labs/04/readme.md

 #### Task 1: Initialize a function project

+>Note: Make sure you have installed the Azure Function Core Tools in your env: `npm i -g azure-functions-core-tools@3 --unsafe-perm true`

 1. On the taskbar, select the **Windows Terminal** icon.
 1. Enter the following command, and then select Enter to change the current directory to the **Allfiles (F):\\Allfiles\\Labs\\04\\Starter\\func** empty directory: